georust/rinex/rinex/README.md

 ## Crate features

-The RINEx library supports all RINEx formats and revisions natively, that includes the CRINEx compression algorithm.
+The RINEX library supports all RINEX formats and revisions natively, that includes the CRINEX compression algorithm.

 We have one crate feature per file format, to either unlock specific methods or Iterators.
 It allows going deeper into one topic.
-For example, the `obs` feature is related to Observation RINEx files and unlocks the signal combination method, which is a post processing method.
+For example, the `obs` feature is related to Observation RINEX files and unlocks the signal combination method, which is a post processing method.
 Another example, would be the `meteo` feature which unlocks `[Rinex::rain_detected]` which is a direct exploitation of one of its specific Iterators.

-## RINEx and Gzip compression
+## RINEX and Gzip compression

 The great `flate2` library allows us to support Gzip compression and decompression.
 Compile our library with this option for seamless support (both ways).